-Through our network of organizations, practitioners, and learning experience designers, the learning experiences we’re offering will meet participants where they are in the journey of learning about and exploring all that vernal pools have to offer.
+Through our network of organizations, practitioners, and learning experience designers, the learning experiences we’re offering will meet participants where they are in their journey of learning about and exploring vernal pools.

 We will also connect the adults in these spaces with each other through our Connected Learning Ecosystems, and will provide additional resources designed to enhance these learning experiences.
 Through these connections and experiences, we aim to highlight a variety of pathways for youth to engage with vernal pools in schools, their communities, and beyond.

 Read on to see some of the ways our education team made an impact across the state and beyond in the 2022 – 2023 school …

 Our Education team designed and led a jam-packed week of professional development opportunities for dozens of Maine educators.